 No point system will help you make the decision.

 If you think that a checklist with pros and cons will help, you are partly right, but also partly wrong.
 Life cannot be put into numbers.
-That comes from the fact we make decisions not only with our minds but also with our emotions, with our instincts, with our hearts.
+That comes from the fact that we make decisions not only with our minds but also with our emotions, with our instincts, with our hearts.
 So if it seems right, but it doesn't feel right, then why go for it?

 You end up there where you are looking.

 The choice is yours.

 This decision is the right one ONLY for the present time.

 What if I regret it?
 You shouldn't.
-If you took that decision, then it was the right one at that time based on specific needs and specific goals.
+If you took that decision, then it was the right one at that time based on your specific needs and specific goals back then.
 If you regret that decision, you regret who you were back then when you made the decision.
-And, no, you don't regret that, it is part of the process, of your development.
+And, no, this is not something that you would like to negotiate every time you have doubts about your decisions.
+Your self-worth is your anchor, and whatever decisions you took back then, they were part of the process of your development.